 There’s plenty to see and do in the Sathorn area away from the main Sukhumvit strip.
 If anything, you won’t have to deal with the overcrowded grimy streets, shopkeepers heckling, or bar girls and ladyboys beckoning from Sukhumvit’s streetside bars.
 Instead, a stroll along Charoen Krung Road reveals there are plenty of small restaurants and shops along the spacious sidewalks day or evening.

-Less than a half kilometer away from the hotel is the Saphan Taksin BTS (skytrain) and Central Pier (water taxi) stations.
-The Central Pier is also known as Tha Sathorn, Sathorn Pier, or simply as Central and has several Chao Phraya Express Boats stop at the Central Pier and are a cheap and convenient way to travel around the city.
+Less than a half kilometer away from the hotel is the Saphan Taksin BTS (Skytrain) and Central Pier (water taxi) stations.
+The Central Pier is also known as Tha Sathorn, Sathorn Pier, or simply as Central.
+The Chao Phraya Express Boats stop at the Central Pier and are a cheap and convenient way to travel around the city.

 Within a reasonable walking distance of the hotel (less than 10 minutes) is a Robinson shopping center and the Bangruk Bazaar (บางรัก บาซาร์).
 In the other direction is Bangkok’s trendy Asiatique The Riverfront outdoor center filled with restaurants and boutique shops.
-It took us about 20 minutes to walk there, but we could have also hopped on the free water taxi that goes between Central Pier and Asiatique.
+It took us about 20 minutes to walk there.
+If we wanted, we could have also hopped on the free water taxi that goes between Central Pier and Asiatique.

-Location and Contact Information for The House of Phraya Jasaen
+Location and Contact Info for The House of Phraya Jasaen

-DISCLOSURE: Our stay at The House Phraya Jasaen was sponsored in exchange for an honest review.
+Disclosure: Our stay at The House of Phraya Jasaen was sponsored in exchange for an honest review.
 And that we did!
 We truly enjoyed this boutique Bangkok hotel near BTS Saphan Taksin and think our readers will, too.